Double quintic symmetroids, Reye congruences, and their derived equivalence: Derived equivalence

-In this section, we derive the main result of this article: \begin{thm} Let $X$ and $Y$ be smooth Calabi-Yau threefolds which are mutually orthogonal linear sections of $\chow$ and $\hcoY$ respectively.
+\begin{thm} Let $X$ and $Y$ be smooth Calabi-Yau threefolds which are mutually orthogonal linear sections of $\chow$ and $\hcoY$ respectively.
 Let $I$ be the ideal sheaf as in Proposition $\ref{prop:Cflat}$.
-Then the Fourier-Mukai functor $\Phi_I$ with $I$ as its kernel is an equivalence between $\sD^b(X)$ and $\sD^b(Y)$. \end{thm}
+Then the Fourier-Mukai functor $\Phi_{I}$ with $I$ as its kernel is an equivalence between $\sD^{b}(X)$ and $\sD^{b}(Y)$. \end{thm}

 Since the cohomology groups related to the locally free resolution of $\sI$ have been computed in \cite[Thm.8.1.1]{HoTa3}, the rest of our proof of the derived equivalence between $X$ and $Y$ proceeds in the same way as that of \cite{BC}.

-We show that the functor $\Phi_I:\sD^b(X) \to \sD^b(Y)$ is an equivalence by verifying the conditions (i) and (ii) of Theorem \ref{thm:D}.
+Namely, we show that the functor $\Phi_{I}:\sD^{b}(X)\to\sD^{b}(Y)$ is an equivalence by verifying the conditions (i) and (ii) of Theorem \ref{thm:D}.
 The condition (i) may be verified by the following general lemma \cite[Proposition 4.5]{BC}.
 We include the proof for completeness.

-\begin{lem} Let $Y$ be a smooth projective threefold and $I$ an ideal sheaf of $\sO_Y$ such that the closed subscheme $C$ defined by $I$ is of $($not necessarily pure$)$ dimension less than or equal to one.
-Then $\Hom (I,I)\simeq \mC$. \end{lem}
+\begin{lem} Let $Y$ be a smooth projective threefold and $I$ an ideal sheaf of $\sO_{Y}$ such that the closed subscheme $C$ defined by $I$ is of $($not necessarily pure$)$ dimension less than or equal to one.
+Then $\Hom(I,I)\simeq\mC$. \end{lem}